 This was not only the first time I would visit South Korea, but it was also the first time I would fly on such a long haul in business class.
 Although it was not one of those super offer tickets this time, it was at least one of these British Airways flights we could manage when they, from time to time, launch what they call “luxury sales” or “the world is on sale” where all their business and first class tickets have some sort of discount.
 I do strongly advice you to check around some flights whenever they have such a sales, you can grab some really great deals!
-Another purpose for us to have chosen business class was to boost our Executive Club membership to the next level, to become Silver.
-From now on, any future One World Alliance flight will mean free access to the Business Lounge among other privileges; finally!.
+Another purpose for us to have chosen business class was to boost our Executive Club membership to the next level, to become and retail the Silver status.

 Now to what really matters here, the city of Seoul.
 It is the second largest metropolis in the world at over 25 million people, and has only became so rich and successfully over the past 30 years.
 It was not many years back, even poorer than their neighbour North Korea.
 This incredible unprecedented development is what is known as the “Miracle on the Han River” when it was transformed from the ashes of the Korean War after 1953 in what is today the 4th largest metropolitan economy in the world.